phunware/maas-analytics-android-sdk/README.md

 ```

 ######Application ID
-You can find your application key in MaaS Portal.
+You can find your application key in MaaS portal.
 ######Access Key
 The Access Key is a unique key that identifies the client making the request.
-You can find your access key in MaaS Portal.
+You can find your access key in MaaS portal.
 ######Signature Key
 The Signature Key is a unique key that is used to sign requests.
 The signature is used to check both request authorization and data integrity.
-You can find your signature key in MaaS Portal.
+You can find your signature key in MaaS portal.
 ######Encryption Key
 The key used to encrypt and decrypt data that is exchanged between the client and the server.
-You can find your encryption key in MaaS Portal.
+You can find your encryption key in MaaS portal.